 We’re all pretty reliant on technology and whilst it’s safe to assume that any hostel you’re staying will have electricity, it’s still smart to bring a charger in case of emergencies.
 Thankfully, portable chargers are now compact and lightweight so bringing one won’t weigh down your pack back.
 Get into the habit of charging it at every stop you make and this way you’ll never panic over low phone battery again.

 Packing smart (and light) is the best way to guarantee that your travels are safe as well as fun.
-Now that you know all the basics you need for a stay in a hostel, timer to get planning your next adventure.
+Now that you know all the basics you need for a stay in a hostel on our traveller’s checklist, its time to get planning your next adventure.
 Find gorgeous and budget-friendly hostels with YHA today.